heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 #### Create a GitHub account

 If you do not have a GitHub account yet, you will need to create one.
+We recommend using your HEIG-VD email address to create your account.

 Follow the official documentation to create your account:
 <https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account>.

 > [!IMPORTANT]
+>
 > Do not forget to
 > [verify your email address](https://docs.github.com/en/get-started/signing-up-for-github/verifying-your-email-address)!